LD4/entity_metadata_management/docs/0.1/index.md

 }
 ```

 Properties shared across all _Entity Change Activity_{:.term} types are described here.
-Specific activity types relevant to Entity Metadata Management are describe in the [Types of Change](#types-of-change) section.
+Specific activity types relevant to Entity Metadata Management are described in the [Types of Change](#types-of-change) section.

 <a id="entity-change-activity-summary" class="anchor-definition" />
 __summary__